September 11 attacks: Legal proceedings

+In July 2024, The New York Times reported that Mohammed, bin Attash, and al-Hawsawi had agreed to plead guilty to conspiracy in exchange for life sentences, avoiding trial and execution.
+However, U.S. Defense Secretary Lloyd Austin revoked a plea agreement with Mohammed days later.

 Investigations

 FBI

-Immediately after the attacks, the Federal Bureau of Investigation started PENTTBOM, the largest criminal inquiry in United States history.
+Immediately after the attacks, the Federal Bureau of Investigation (FBI) started PENTTBOM, the largest criminal inquiry in U.S. history.
 At its height, more than half of the FBI's agents worked on the investigation and followed a half-million leads.
 The FBI concluded that there was "clear and irrefutable" evidence linking al-Qaeda and bin Laden to the attacks.

-The FBI was quickly able to identify the hijackers, including leader Mohamed Atta, when his luggage was discovered at Boston's Logan Airport.
+The FBI quickly identified the hijackers, including leader Mohamed Atta, when his luggage was discovered at Boston's Logan Airport.
 Atta had been forced to check two of his three bags due to space limitations on the 19-seat commuter flight he took to Boston.
 Due to a new policy instituted to prevent flight delays, the luggage failed to make it aboard American Airlines Flight 11 as planned.
 The luggage contained the hijackers' names, assignments, and al-Qaeda connections.
 "It had all these Arab-language[sic] papers that amounted to the Rosetta stone of the investigation", said one FBI agent.
 Within hours of the attacks, the FBI released the names and in many cases the personal details of the suspected pilots and hijackers.
 Abu Jandal, who served as bin Laden's chief bodyguard for years, confirmed the identity of seven hijackers as al-Qaeda members during interrogations with the FBI on September 17.
 He had been jailed in a Yemeni prison since 2000.
-On September 27, 2001, photos of all 19 hijackers were released, along with information about possible nationalities and aliases.
+On September 27, photos of all 19 hijackers were released, along with information about possible nationalities and aliases.
 Fifteen of the men were from Saudi Arabia, two were from the United Arab Emirates, one was from Egypt, and one was from Lebanon.